 Peanut butter should be an occasional treat, not a training staple.
 Here’s what occasional looks like:

-• Dogs under 10 pounds: 1 teaspoon, once or twice a week maximum
+- Dogs under ten pounds: half to one teaspoon, once or twice a week maximum

-• Dogs 10–30 pounds: 1 tablespoon, once or twice a week maximum
+- Dogs ten to thirty pounds: one teaspoon to one tablespoon, once or twice a week maximum

-• Dogs over 30 pounds: 1–2 tablespoons, once or twice a week maximum
+- Dogs over thirty pounds: one to two tablespoons, once or twice a week maximum

 These portions assume the peanut butter is xylitol-free and unsalted.
 If you’re using it daily for pill administration, talk to your vet about whether that frequency is appropriate for your specific dog’s weight and health status.